Teamsters 117 Contract

 12.7.
 Shared Leave.
 Employees will be eligible to participate in the Shared Leave program as contained in applicable State law and regulations.

 12.8.
 Emergency Family Care Leave.

 - Absence due to family care emergencies as defined shall be charged to one (1) of the following:

 - Leave without pay.

 - For other unforeseen emergencies employees may request emergency leave.
-If approved, such emergency leave may be charged against unused vacation or compensatory leave at the employee’s discretion.
+If approved, such emergency leave may be charged against unused vacation leave, personal holiday, compensatory time, sick leave or holiday credit at the employee’s discretion.

 12.9.
 Education Leave.
 Employees may request a leave of absence without pay for educational purposes to attend an accredited institution when it is related to employment.
 The period of leave may be for up to one (1) year.
 Requests for educational leave and educational leave renewals require approval of the Chief of Police.

 Article 13 – Uniforms/Personal Items

 13.1.
 Uniforms/Equipment.
 The Department shall issue to each employee the following items:

 |Taser (as available/if necessary)||1|